khaledMElsayed/iotgroup/README.md

 Description
 A shop in London has 2 million IoT tracking devices in the warehouse for sale, of which half needs configured to meet UK standards.

 Software Requirements

 Programming language: Java 8.
-Framework: Spring Boot
+Framework: Spring Boot.
-Database: Mongo database
+Database: Mongo database.
-Automated build: Apache Maven
+Automated build: Apache Maven.

-Note: You can find unit testing in IoTControllerTest class file.
+Note: You can find unit testing in **IoTControllerTest** class file.

 To run the project, do the steps below: